DavidCalles/Laser-line-3D-Scanner/README.md

 ## Raspberry Pi-end codes
 The codes that must run on the raspberry pi are shared in the "RaspberryPi_Codes" folder, including:

+ - Test code for motor.
+ - MQTT communication with image acquisition.
+ - Acquisition of calibration images.

+## Computer-end codes
+In the root folder of the repository are the computer-end codes of the project, including.

+ - MQTT communication with raspberry-pi.
+ - Camera calibration.
+ - Scanner calibration.
+ - Center calibration.
+ - Point cloud reconstruction.
+ - Features extraction.

+## Calibration files
+Some default calibration files are also shared in the root folder of the repository, including:

+ - Camera calibration result file.
+ - Scanner calibration result file.